 Today, we'll go over the Character Traps (your ex can have more than one) that can set off a Malignant Divorce:

 Ø The Control Freak: He was probably always controlling during your marriage, and because of regression, he has become far worse.
 In these cases, the control freak is really very anxious, but manages it by planning everything so that he cannot lose.
-He may set you up and then document your "incompetence", bringing copious notes to court to prove how capable he is and how irresponsible you are (for an example, turn to Alfred Hitchcock's Gaslight).
+He may set you up and then document your "incompetence," bringing copious notes to court to prove how capable he is and how irresponsible you are (for an example, turn to the film Gaslight).
 The control freak can easily hide your mutual monies, because many are good businessmen who have control of the accounts.
-The control freak is unambivelent in his wish to win, and the more capable they are, the more work you will have in protecting yourself.
-Since you were married to him for a number of years, you may also be intimidated by the power of his relentless assault to your very legitimacy.
+The control freak is unambivalent in his wish to win, and the more capable they are, the more work you will have in protecting yourself.
+Since you were married to him for a number of years, you may also be intimidated by the power of his relentless assault on your very legitimacy.
 Once again, therapy is mandatory.

 Forewarned is forearmed; and that is the intelligent approach to a Malignant Divorce.
 Years from now, your ex may be surprisingly easy to deal with.
 Time sometimes heals, as long as not too much damage has been done along the way.